Basic rule of programming:

 such techniques are available in the GAMS model library (CESAM.gms and CESAM2.gms)

-and PEP (SAMBAL, GPCEMA).
+(SAMBAL, GPCEMA).

 Details of entropy theory and matrix balancing techniques are described by